 Typical Salary: $25,400

 As far as chatty occupations go, few require social skills more than being a hairstylist.
 Obviously, you should probably enjoy cutting hair as well, but once you’ve got that down you’ll probably find that making conversation is a huge part of the job.
 To uphold your employer’s reputation as well as your own, you will have to remember your clients’ names and everything they’ve told you at previous appointments.
-Plus, you must take an interest in anything they tell you about and keep any scandalous information they may share to yourself.
+Plus, you must take an interest in anything they tell you about and keep any scandalous information they may share with your.
 Ultimately, being a hairstylist is just as much about speaking as it is styling.

 Online Bingo Chat Host